Back to Blog

 SaaS sales dashboard

 Your sales dashboard gives you insight into the revenue of your SaaS business.
 A well-implemented dashboard of this type can monitor and examine real-time values like sales by region, lead conversion rate, sales-to-date, and more — all critical to your operational success.
-Here is an example of a sales dashboard built by Coupler.io data experts in Microsoft Power BI.
+Here is an example of a sales KPI dashboard for Pipedrive built by Coupler.io data experts.

 Finance SaaS dashboard